m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 implementation that gets selected is usually determined by the type and arity of arguments you provide.

-Below is an example from Java of a overloaded method called `addToken`.
-It has two implementations, one that takes a single argument and another that takes two.
-Depending upon the arity of the arguments used to call it, one of the two implementations is used.
-The convenience of this feature is that it groups implementations that conceptually do the same thing, and saves defining separate names like `addToken` and `addTokenWithLiteral` for all of the possible
-variants:
+Before we look at Typescript's version of overloading lets look at a more conventional example from Java of a overloaded method called `addToken`:

 ```java
 class Scanner {